 Modernizing Land Use Planning in British Columbia

-The B.C. government is committed to collaborating with Indigenous governments in natural resource management that is informed by the United Nations Declaration on the Rights of Indigenous Peoples and the Truth and Reconciliation Commission Calls to Action.
+The B.C. government is committed to collaborating with Indigenous governments in natural resource management that is informed by the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and the Truth and Reconciliation Commission Calls to Action.
 As part of this approach, it has committed $16 million over three years (2018-19 to 2020-21) to work collaboratively with Indigenous governments, communities, and stakeholders to modernize land use planning.

 What is modernized land use planning?

 Land use planning sets the strategic direction to guide sustainable resource stewardship and management of provincial public land and waters that meets economic, environmental, social, and cultural objectives.
 In other words, it sets high-level direction and helps define ‘what’ can occur on the land base.
 Modernized land use planning is led by the B.C. government in partnership with Indigenous governments and with engagement of communities, local government, industry and other stakeholders.
 Land use planning will focus on priority areas in the province to resolve current land use and resource management challenges.

 Ninety-four percent of British Columbia is provincial public land.
 Existing land use plans in B.C. cover over 90% of provincial public land.
 However, today’s land and resource management challenges require a renewed approach to land use planning.
 Key drivers include:

 - Reconciliation with Indigenous governments and the B.C. government’s commitment to implement UNDRIP.

 - Ensuring communities and stakeholders are engaged in land and resource planning.

 - A growing economy and increased demand on natural resources and the need to balance economic, environmental, social, and cultural objectives.

 - Increasing complexity as a result of climate change and factors that affect the land base, including species-at-risk management, wildfires, flooding, and drought.